LTU-PHY5001/environment/README.md

 Python 3.9 is installed on VDI, but the script will check for existance of Python and if no version is available, it will installed Python 3.9.

 Dotnet is required to installed IQSharp.
-The script curren
+The script currently assumes that Dotnet is installed (assumption OK for VDI).
+Dotnet can be downloaded here from [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download)

+The "Quantum Playground" is unusuable on the VDI due to firewall restrictions.

+## Todo.

+1. Replace windows-specific scripts with platform independent scripts.
+2. Add docker based solution (coming soon)